AustinBoyuJiang/AustinBoyuJiang/README.md

  # Hi, this is Austin's profile 👋

-- 😈 Incoming CS + math student @ CMU, Cambridge, or Waterloo
+- 1A CS Student @ University of Waterloo
 - 🔥 I’m currently into:
   - Competitive Programming
   - TCS Research at Wolfram